VetleViking/OS/README.md

 gtk initialization failed
 make: *** [makefile:6: startQemu] Error 1
 ```
-Which just means it cant initialize the VM, which is correct since this is inside a docker container.
-Now, you have an updated iso file, which you can use in a VM to run the OS.
+Which just means it cant initialize the VM, which is correct since this is inside a docker container, which just has an terminal.
+Now, you have an updated iso file, which you can use in your VM of choice to run the OS.

 ### Compiling with WSL
 You have to start with downloading the necessary tools, NASM, QEMU, GCC, GRUB and WSL (Windows subsystem for Linux), because all of this is much easier with the linux terminal.